nikhil-vankadia/scoop-bucket/README.md

 How do I install these manifests?
 ---------------------------------

-scoop bucket add bissli [https://github.com/bissli/scoop-bucket](https://github.com/nikhil-vankadia/scoop-bucket.git) scoop install scoop-bucket/<app>
+scoop bucket add bissli https://github.com/nikhil-vankadia/scoop-bucket.git scoop install scoop-bucket

 To add this bucket, run `scoop bucket add extras`.
 To install, do `scoop install <manifest>`.